argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 ```

 ## Create a collection of Hello jobs with dependencies (4_create_multiple_jobs_with_deps.py)
 Similar to the example above, we create a collection of jobs but this time with inter-job dependencies: a simple linear workflow.
 The jobs will run in order, honoring the job dependency setting (even though the jobs could all run simultaneously).
+In this case, we use the Python API to define jobs and batch jobs.

 ```python
 #!/usr/bin/env python